brainlife/docs/docs/tutorial/mobile.md

 ## Brainlife Mobile App Tutorial

-The **Brainlife Mobile** app is the official app for the brainlife.io platform.
+The **Brainlife** app is the official app for the brainlife.io platform.
 It allows you to monitor and manage your projects, datasets, apps, and publications on the go, bringing brainlife.io's neuroimaging analysis directly to your mobile device.

-This page highlights the step-by-step instructions on how to perform key operations in the Brainlife Mobile app, including authenticating your account, creating a project, subscribing to notification alerts, importing datasets, running processes via Quick Run, submitting custom apps, setting up automation pipelines, executing quality control validation, and monitoring playgrounds.
+This page highlights the step-by-step instructions on how to perform key operations in the Brainlife app, including authenticating your account, creating a project, subscribing to notification alerts, importing datasets, running processes via Quick Run, submitting custom apps, setting up automation pipelines, executing quality control validation, and monitoring playgrounds.

 ---